johnnycistudent/recipe-app/README.md

   - Admin view.

 #### Structure
-*HOW - How much content is there, how is it organised, how is it prioritised, interaction design and architecture*

 The information architecture of the database consists of three collections - Recipes, Users and Deleted.
 When a User creates a recipe, their username and ObjectId is saved as a nested object within that Recipe document under the field "author".
 Using the same logic, when a User deletes a recipe, their ObjectId and Username is logged as a nested object under the field "deleted_by" in that Deleted recipe document.
 When a User saves a recipe as a favourite, the recipe's ObjectId is saved in an array in the recipe document under the field "favourite_recipes".
 The recipe has a field called "favourite_count" which increments by one every time a User adds that recipe to their favourite recipe array.
 When a recipe is deleted, the recipe is deleted from User's favourites as well as the recipe collection and the favourite count is reset to 0.
 See the schema below:

 1. Recipe